Chrioph/Haushaltsplaner/ReadMe.txt

 Git Workflow:

-1. New Branch from development
+1. New branch from development
 2. Implement your task
-3. Merge Branch back to development
+3. Merge branch back to development
+4. Delete branch
-4. Test on development
+5. Test on development
-5. Merge with production
+6. Merge with production

 Start DB: